Table of Contents

 Nutrition in Pregnancy

-Many women have a successful pregnancy without meeting the recommended energy intake guides.
-This is because different adaptive strategies can be used to cater the increased energy demands during pregnancy such as:
+Many women experience a successful pregnancy without meeting the recommended energy intake guidelines.
+This is because different adaptive strategies can be used to cater to increased energy demands during pregnancy:

-- By reducing the exertion, energy demands can be lowered
+- By reducing exertion, energy demands can be lowered

-These strategies may help in the presence of sub-optimal nutritional status but there is a physiologic limit to adjust nutrient metabolism, and hence the growth and development of the fetus may be affected.
-In the case of an under-nourished woman, nutrient supply is physiologically driven more to the mother and the fetal growth is compromised to a greater extent.
+Although these strategies may help in the presence of sub-optimal nutritional status, there is a physiologic limit to adjusting nutrient metabolism, and hence the growth and development of the fetus may be affected.
+If a pregnant woman is under-nourished, nutrient supply is physiologically driven more to the mother and fetal growth is therefore compromised to a greater extent.

 There are no increased energy demands in the first trimester.
-340 kcal extra energy is required in the second trimester, and an additional energy of 452 kcal is the need of the third trimester.
+Only 340 kcal of extra energy is required in the second trimester, and additional energy requirements of 452 kcal are needed in the third trimester.
 However, there are significant variations in the energy requirements based on weight before pregnancy and individual body height.

-Weight gain during pregnancy is due to the combination of the following:
+Weight gain during pregnancy is due to a combination of the following:

 |Low (BMI < 19.8)||12.5–18.0 kg|